Action research: John Heron and Peter Reason's cooperative inquiry

 Cooperative, aka collaborative, inquiry was first proposed by John Heron in 1971 and later expanded with Peter Reason and Demi Brown.
 The major idea is to "research 'with' rather than 'on' people."
 It emphasizes the full involvement in research decisions of all active participants as co-researchers.

 Cooperative inquiry creates a research cycle among 4 different types of knowledge: propositional (as in contemporary science), practical (the knowledge that comes with actually doing what you propose), experiential (the real-time feedback we get about our interaction with the larger world) and presentational (the artistic rehearsal process through which we craft new practices).
 At every cycle, the research process includes these four stages, with deepening experience and knowledge of the initial proposition, or of new propositions.

 Paulo Freire's participatory action research

 Participatory action research builds on the critical pedagogy put forward by Paulo Freire as a response to the traditional formal models of education where the "teacher" stands at the front and "imparts" information to the "students" who are passive recipients.
 This was further developed in "adult education" models throughout Latin America.

 Orlando Fals-Borda (1925–2008), Colombian sociologist and political activist, was one of the principal promoters of participatory action research (IAP in Spanish) in Latin America.
 He published a "double history of the coast", book that compares the official "history" and the non-official "story" of the north coast of Colombia.

-William Barry's living educational theory approach to action research

-William Barry defined an approach to action research which focuses on creating ontological weight.
-He adapted the idea of ontological weight to action research from existential Christian philosopher Gabriel Marcel.
-Barry was influenced by Jean McNiff's and Jack Whitehead's phraseology of living theory action research but was diametrically opposed to the validation process advocated by Whitehead which demanded video "evidence" of "energy flowing values" and his atheistic ontological position which influenced his conception of values in action research.

-Barry explained that living educational theory (LET) is "a critical and transformational approach to action research.
-It confronts the researcher to challenge the status quo of their educational practice and to answer the question, 'How can I improve what I'm doing?'
-Researchers who use this approach must be willing to recognize and assume responsibility for being 'living contradictions' in their professional practice – thinking one way and acting in another.
-The mission of the LET action researcher is to overcome workplace norms and self-behavior which contradict the researcher's values and beliefs.
-The vision of the LET researcher is to make an original contribution to knowledge through generating an educational theory proven to improve the learning of people within a social learning space.
-The standard of judgment for theory validity is evidence of workplace reform, transformational growth of the researcher, and improved learning by the people researcher claimed to have influenced...".